+Glenn A Albrecht, 'Solastalgia: Environmental damage has made it possible to be homesick without leaving home'.
+From Alternatives Journal 32:4/5 2006.
 Covid-19, Pandemics and Solastalgia.
-From Alternatives Journal 32:4/5 2006.
 "Any context in which pervasive change to the existing order challenges place identity has potential to deliver solastalgia.
-Transformative technologies and emergent disease (for human and non-human life) have enabled change to occur to cultural and natural environments at a speed that makes adaptation difficult, if … Continue reading Covid-19, Pandemics and Solastalgia.
-From Alternatives Journal 32:4/5 2006.
+Transformative technologies and emergent disease (for human and non-human life) have enabled … Continue reading Covid-19, Pandemics and Solastalgia.

 "In many respects, especially for Indigenous people, the scientifically derived terms “ecology,” “ecological,” and “ecosystem” also fail to capture the emotional and cultural dimensions of the human relationship to land.
 They are useful terms in systems science but not so relevant to the expression of human emotions.
-Ecosystems are abstractions, as it is impossible to … Continue reading Earth Emotions and Ecology
+Ecosystems are abstractions, as it is impossible to … Continue reading Eco- the spray-on solution to almost everything and … nothing.

 I have meteoranxiety.
 The red, orange and yellow colours on the satellite weather screen indicate the intensity of precipitation.
 Yellow is moderate, red is heavy rain.
 I am being teased by the rain.
 Only the top of my head is wet but the most savage drought I have experienced in my lifetime (I am 66) … Continue reading The Effort of Blame: Bushfires and Burnt Koalas.